 Many studies into port safety focus on many specific aspects and shed much light on how safety can be improved and what the underlying causes of accidents can be.
 Nevertheless, these studies, and any study, are faced with the complexities of gathering data in a field whereby some may be withheld for lawsuits, and where some data may be missed.
 For example, the above case study of Kaohsiung would suggest that where CCTV coverage is not comprehensive, or when there is a lack of police personnel, some infringements may go amiss.
 Furthermore, although these studies shed valuable light on many factors, it is possible that the interrelated nature of all the elements involved in contributing to port safety mean that it would be fruitful for more holistic studies to be undertaken.
-As the above results show, in Kaohsiung, the approaches to port safety cover all these areas and practices are very thorough with regard to following international regulations, updating facilities, ascertaining who is responsible for which area, attempting to respond to force majeure events, and in ensuring due diligence and governance.
-However, it may well be the case that it is the complex interconnection of force majeure events, the state of facilities, human factors, governance policies and the implementation of international regulations that, combined, all contribute to port safety.
+As the above results show, in Kaohsiung, the approaches to port safety cover all these areas, and practices are very thorough with regard to following international regulations, updating facilities, ascertaining who is responsible for which area, attempting to respond to force majeure events, and in ensuring due diligence and governance.
+However, it may well be the case that it is the complex interconnection of force majeure events, the state of facilities, human factors, governance policies and the implementation of international regulations that, when combined, all contribute to port safety.
 With regard to the value of the above findings for port operators and government officials, we would argue that what the above shows is the complex interrelated nature of all the elements we have looked at, and how it is important to be aware of this in any approach to risk reduction and port safety.
 We do not, however, make the claim that the full extent and impact of these factors on port safety is revealed by our study.
 Rather, we argue, in line with the recommendations of the literature (American Institute of Chemical Engineers, 1995; 2008) that the above study represents a qualitative study that shows the need for more in-depth semi-quantitative and quantitative studies to fully explore the relationships between the factors involved.
+Moreover, that the results can be considered as key to aiding city development, but to be contextualized within appropriate theories and planning to help achieve practical implementation (Russo et al. 2016).
+In this way they can be most effectively integrated into an overall process designed to consider port safety as part of developing the city for the future.